epiverse-trace/cleanepi/README.md

     and a reference date, providing valuable demographic insights for epidemiological analysis.

-**cleanepi** operates on data frames or similar structures like tibbles, as well as linelist objects commonly used in epidemiological research.
+**{{ packagename }}** operates on data frames or similar structures like tibbles, as well as linelist objects commonly used in epidemiological research.
 It returns the processed data in the same format, ensuring seamless integration into existing workflows.
 Additionally, it generates a comprehensive report detailing the outcomes of each cleaning task.

-**cleanepi** is developed by the [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the [Medical Research Council The Gambia unit at the London School of Hygiene and Tropical
+**{{ packagename }}** is developed by the [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the [Medical Research Council The Gambia unit at the London School of Hygiene and Tropical